 Over a decade ago I started out in the field of metalwork as the professional jeweler I am today.
 Shortly thereafter I began seriously studying Japanese techniques for making sword fittings.
 In October of 2013 I completed a month-long intensive workshop with Ford Hallam, a world renowned artist in the field of classical Japanese metalwork.
 I went on to study at different intervals with him over several years that culminated in a 4 month stay at his studio in England.

-My goal is to maintain the language of this craft laid down over the last thousand years, while carrying the tradition into the future.
-The aesthetic I seek is revealed in the stories inherent to the culture and the nature of the materials I use.
-I feel the natural connection between artist and material is paramount.
-It is within this subtle dialogue with these materials and techniques that I strive to foster a relationship with the natural world that can be expressed in my work.
+My desire is to maintain the language of this craft laid down over the last thousand years, while carrying the tradition into the future.
+The aesthetic I seek is woven from the stories inherent to the culture and the materials I use.
+I feel the natural relationship between artist and medium is paramount.
+It is within this subtle dialogue between these materials and techniques that I engage the natural world.
+My wish is to bring others along with me on this journey of discovery expressed in my work.